jpmckinney/derisking-gov-tech/_pages/federal-fieldguide/planning.md

 The level of leadership and stakeholder involvement needed is personality- and team-dependent, so there likely isn't a one-size-fits-all approach that will work with all teams.

-### Software development efforts should be tightly scoped to reduce risk and avoid overspending.
+### Software development efforts should be tightly scoped to reduce risk and avoid overspending

 By **Mark Hopson**, **Vicki McFadden**